drei01/pricewell-docs/site/content/features/gated_content/_index.en.md

   - content
   - authentication
 ---
-I﻿f you want to restrict certain pages on your website to only paying customers you are in the right place.
+I﻿f you want to restrict certain pages on your website to only paying Stripe customers, you are in the right place.

 ### \
 W﻿hat is Member-only content?